 A collection of products gives you the opportunity to show your versatility as an artist.
-It enables you to explore a theme or idea in a rounded, developed way.
+It enables you to explore a theme or idea in a fully developed way.

 Collections bring structure and focus to your creativity.
 Sometimes there are so many possible products bobbing around in your head it’s hard to know where to start.

 It’s no wonder.
 We wear a lot of hats and do a lot of juggling.
-Running a shop is like running a circus, except ringmasters don’t tend to lock themselves in the stock room and stress-eat a packet of Hob Nobs while staring blankly at the wall.
+Running a shop is like running a circus, except ringmasters don’t tend to lock themselves in the stock room and eat a packet of Hob Nobs while staring blankly at the wall.

 If my customer loves your hand cream, it’s a cinch for me to say “Have you tried the body butter from the same collection?”